netidx/netidx-book/src/overview.md

 * If a publisher is configured with security, then it won't talk to a subscriber that isn't.

-When security is enabled you get the following guarantees,
+When security is enabled, regardless of which of the three mechanisms you get the following guarantees,

 * **Mutual Authentication**, the publisher knows the subscriber is who they claim to be, and the subscriber knows the publisher is who they claim to be.
 This applies for the resolver <-> subscriber, and resolver <-> publisher as well.

-* **Confidentiality** and Tamper detection, all messages are encrypted, and data cannot be altered undetected by a man in the middle.
+* **Confidentiality** and Tamper detection, all messages are encrypted if they will leave the local machine, and data cannot be altered undetected by a man in the middle.

 * **Authorization**, The user subscribing to a given data value is authorized to do so.
 The resolver servers maintain a permissions